patriksimek/vm2/README.md

 })
 ```

-## Read-only objects
+## Read-only objects (experimental)

 To prevent sandboxed script to add/change/delete properties to/from the proxied objects, you can use `VM.freeze`/`NodeVM.freeze` methods to make the object read-only.
-Rather than freezing the object itself (like builtin `Object.freeze` method does) it creates a new proxy so the original object remains untouched.
+This is only effective inside VM.
+Frozen objects are affected deeply.

 **Example without using `VM.freeze`:**